lycheeverse/lychee/README.md

           Minimum interval between requests to the same host (default: 100ms)

-          Sets a baseline delay between consecutive requests to prevent hammering servers.
+          Sets a baseline delay between consecutive requests to prevent overloading servers.
 The adaptive algorithm may increase this based on server responses (rate limits, errors).
 Use the `hosts` option to configure this on a per-host basis.